Editorial style guide

 first person |

 Use 'we', 'us' or 'our' rather than 'TfL' as it's more personal.
 Write as if you 'are' TfL In most cases we use 'we' to mean TfL and 'you' to mean the user.
-In some circumstances such as terms and conditions we use the third person for clarity, for example 'TfL and its subsidiaries' Online rule: We use first person descriptions for personalisation, particularly on transactional buttons, so:
+In some circumstances such as terms and conditions we use the third person for clarity, for example 'TfL and its subsidiaries' Online exception: We use first person descriptions for personalisation, particularly on transactional buttons, so:

 It is acceptable to use second person when you are giving instructions in text.
 For example, 'You can pay the Congestion Charge in a number of ways.
 It's quickest and easiest if you register for a customer account online.' |